Siri-chan/blog/content/Hosting a Subfolder of an Obsidian Vault on Quartz.md

 Before I explain this next part, I need to provide some context:
 I have three monolithic Obsidian Vaults that I use for everything; one for University, one for Work, and one for my personal things.
 The blog article I had written was in a `blog/` subfolder of my personal vault, and while I could have moved it out, it would have somewhat broken the monolithic nature of my huge vaults, with everything interconnected.

-Quartz is designed to host a whole Obsidian vault, and yupiel had issues even doing that ( add more detail #todo i believe it was related to hard linebreaks and also syncing an obsidian vault separately to the quartz instance).
+Quartz is designed to host a whole Obsidian vault, and Yupiel had issues even doing that[^2].
 However, I needed to use quartz to host a *subfolder* of my Obsidian Vault, and this turned out to be quite the headache.

 # The Process
 ## Bootstrapping